ayush1612/EDC_Website/README.md

 # EDC_Website

 This is the in - progress EDC website.
+Temporary!